TriplyDB/Documentation/docs/triply-etl/cli/index.md

     ?
 Your TriplyDB URL: triplydb.com
     ?
 Your TriplyDB email: my-account@my-organisation.com
     ?
 Your TriplyDB password: [hidden]
-    🏁 Your project my-etl is ready for use in /path/to/my-etl.
+    🏁 Your project my-etl is ready for use in my-etl.
     ```

 3. Go to the target folder:

    ```
-   cd /path/to/my-etl
+   cd my-etl
    ```

 4. Run the ETL: